Model Structures on Commutative Monoids in General Model Categories: Preliminaries

-Our model category $\M$ will also be a monoidal category with product $\otimes$ and unit $S \in \M$.
-In order to ensure that the monoidal structure interacts nicely with the model structure (e.g. to guarantee it passes to a monoidal structure on the homotopy category $\ho(\M)$ whose unit is given by $S$) we must assume
+A monoidal model category is a model category $\M$ that is also a closed symmetric monoidal category with product $\otimes$ and unit $S \in \M$.
+The closed assumption guarantees that $X\otimes -$ is a left adjoint (hence preserves colimits), and this is needed so that $X\otimes -$ can be a left Quillen functor when $X$ is cofibrant.
+In order to ensure that the monoidal structure interacts nicely with the model structure (e.g. to guarantee it passes to a monoidal structure on the homotopy category $\ho(\M)$ whose unit is given by $S$) we must assume two conditions: